margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the paintings today
 * Grateful for a love for biology and chemistry
 * Grateful for the progress
-* Grateufl for people and their love for their children
+* Grateful for people and their love for their children
 * Grateful for beautiful people where I am
 * Grateful for people at sports games
-* Gratefulf or the Spanish synonyms for God
+* Grateful for the Spanish synonyms for God
 * Grateful taht I can be cute at times in situations
 * Grateful to celebrate assertive victories with family members and community members
 * Grateful for God's work everywhere
-* Grateufl for the music therapist
+* Grateful for the music therapist
 * Grateful to participate in kitchen therapy
-* Grateufl for people from church
+* Grateful for people from church
 * Grateful for the life of the people whose lives are being stolen
 * Grateful for the guys I've gone out with
 * Grateful to heal from prejudice
 * Grateful for the woman at church who lvoes global thinking
-* Grateufl for the Bible
+* Grateful for the Bible
 * Grateful for all the interracial couples that have come before
 * Grateful to live fully in the present today
 * Grateful for the loving note and gift from an aunt